airbnb/swift/README.md

     }
     ```

-    Additioanlly, after grouping SwiftUI properties, its preferred that properties are sorted by their dynamic property type.
-The order is determined by the first time a type appears:
+    Additionally, within the grouping of SwiftUI properties, it is preferred that the properties are also grouped by their dynamic property type.
+The group order applied by the formatter is determined by the first time a type appears:

     ```swift
     // WRONG